ranaalisaeed/vizintel_com_au/_authors/ali.md

 ---
 short_name: ali
 name: Ali Rana
-position: Data specialist
+position: Management Consultant
 ---
-I love solving complex problems in simple, brilliant ways.
+Ali is a humble project and change management professional who love solving complex problems in simple, brilliant ways.

 Simplicity in achieving lasting business change along with all the processes and solutions that go with it doesn't come easy.
 It's seldom a one-man show.